 Built & Fit:

-Hana's outer shell was fully made of high precision 316 stainless steel with white paint finishing and logos on both sides of the IEMs.
+Hana’s outer shell was fully made of high precision 316 stainless steel with white paint finishing and logos on both sides of the IEMs.
 These, caused them to be quite heavy when you wore them on your ears, and with the same short nozzle as the Tanchjim Oxygen, it may cause discomfort for some people.
-But if you had shallow ear, this wouldn't be a problem & they will fit you very well.
+But if you had a shallow ear, this wouldn’t be a problem & they will fit you very well.

-Isolation on this also good if you got the right fit since it would cover your whole concha with its shell.
+Isolation on this is also good if you got the right fit since it would cover your whole concha with its shell.

 Cable & Eartips

-The eartips provided by Tanchjim is in two types, bass enhancing tips, which will have a narrower bore and the treble enhancing with a wider bore.
+The eartips provided by Tanchjim are in two types, bass enhancing tips, which will have a narrower bore and treble enhancing with a wider bore.
 Each type of tips was given 3 pairs in different sizes.
-The tips are pretty soft but it's a bit thick, so they will comfortable on the ear.
-Personally, I never use the wide bore tips on Hana, because it causes the fit to be less secure compared to when I'm using the bass tips.
+The tips are pretty soft but it’s a bit thick, so they will comfortable on the ear.
+Personally, I never use the wide bore tips on Hana, because it causes the fit to be less secure compared to when I’m using the bass tips.
 Instead, I used the treble tips on my Blessing2 last time.

 The white faux leather carrying case provided is solid.
-It isn't too big, but the space of the case isn't as big as it looks from outside.
-Even more, the interior of the case was using cloth-based, unlike other similar chi-fi faux leather case, which made them a bit more premium in my opinion.
+It isn’t too big, but the space of the case isn’t as big as it looks from the outside.
+Even more, the interior of the case was using cloth-based, unlike other similar chi-fi faux leather cases, which made them a bit more premium in my opinion.